tradergu/tradergu.github.io/_posts/2025-02-01-Google-Trading-dashboard.md

 ### Advanced: Fetching Current Prices Using ISIN

 [Google Finance](https://support.google.com/docs/answer/3093281?hl=en) is a powerful Sheets tool, but it has limitations when fetching certain financial instruments like mutual funds or ETFs.
-Luckily, someone smarter than me figured out a way to **track current prices using ISIN numbers* (a standardized identifier for securities) with a custom Google Apps Script.
+Luckily, someone smarter than me figured out a way to **track current prices using ISIN numbers** with a custom Google Apps Script.